 Recommended for: Souvenir hunters, fabric & textile collectors and cultural enthusiasts

 One of the famous spots to take Lombok’s raw panoramic beauty is at Selong Belanak hill, located 300 metres above sea level.
 The Selong Belanak beach is located down below at a bay spot, popular as a place for beginners to learn surfboarding.
 Don’t miss visiting the nearby Mawun beach for sun-tanning and relaxing to the sound of the ocean.

 Coordinates: 8.865230, 116.121738

 I became attracted to the architectural design of the houses here called bale tani (family house for farmers), whereby its floor is made from clay and an elongated pitched roof made from thatched elephant grass.
 The roof is somehow designed almost similarly to the gasho (traditional Japanese farmhouse with A-shaped roofs) when I visited Japan last time.
-What makes the Lombok house interesting is the fact that the floor need instead.
+What makes the Lombok house interesting is the fact that the floor needs instead.
 Most of the villagers here are related by blood since they tend to marry among relatives.
 While exploring the place, I realised that all of the houses are connected and close to each other.
-The villagers also sell locally handmade souvenirs and sarong within these houses.
+The villagers also sell local handmade souvenirs and sarong within these houses.
 The prices are kept reasonable since they compete with the other sellers next door.